 Heavy furniture can quickly cause dents and flat spots on a carpet.
 Foot traffic can also affect carpets negatively.
 As a result, carpets in a busy place might also look flat after a while.

-When you want to fluff your carpet, you can try one of these methods.
+You can try one of these methods when you want to fluff your carpet.
 For the first hack, place ice cubes in the flat spots and wait for them to melt.
-Blot the water out and put a clean towel on top, then iron the towel until the area is dry.
+Blot the water out, put a clean towel on top, and iron the towel until the area is dry.

 The second hack requires a few household ingredients.
 Start by mixing equal parts of vinegar and water in a spray bottle.

 Spray the flat area and sprinkle with baking soda.
 Then allow the powder to absorb the solution.
 Finally, use a spoon to loosen the fibers by running it sideways on the carpet.

 This hack will help to restore the original texture of the carpet fibers.

 14. Easy Way to Remove Gum